NicoHood/HID/Readme.md

 Installation
 ============

+HID-Project only works with the new Arduino IDE 1.5.8 or newer.
+I recommend you to use the new [IDE 1.6 rc1](https://groups.google.com/a/arduino.cc/d/msg/developers/2_GD40Sl6FA/OLWZMwaLJ3IJ).

-For Arduino Uno/Mega first install [HoodLoader2](https://github.com/NicoHood/HoodLoader2) on your 16u2 + the needed software files.
+For Arduino Uno/Mega first install [HoodLoader2 dev](https://github.com/NicoHood/HoodLoader2/tree/dev) on your 16u2 + the needed software files.
-Temporary use this dev version of the HoodLoader2: https://github.com/NicoHood/HoodLoader2/tree/dev Make sure your HoodLoader2 software is up to date when you also update the HID-Project files.
+Make sure your HoodLoader2 software is up to date when you also update the HID-Project files.
 [HoodLoader1](https://github.com/NicoHood/HoodLoader) is only supported for legacy but will get a new use soon!
 For Arduino Micro/Leonardo ignore this step.

 Installation has changed over the time.
-Make sure you use Arduino IDE 1.5.8 or newer.
 You don't have to modify the original core any more.
 Put all files into *sketchbook/hardware/HID/*. **You have to rename the folder HID-master to HID.**

 **Your sketchbook folder should look like this:**